Spay Abortion: Why would a rescue choose to terminate a pet pregnancy?

 Terminating pet pregnancy prevents suffering

 Shelters and rescues are already overwhelmed by the number of pets in need without a dog or cat giving birth in the care of the organization.
-When a pregnant pet comes into their care, many will choose to terminate the pregnancy.
+When a pregnant pet comes into their care, most organizations will choose to terminate the pregnancy.

 In doing so, the organization is reserving space for pets who have already been born; pets who desperately need rescue, and who are at risk of suffering in inhumane conditions without it.
 They are also giving the pregnant pet a much better shot at a happy, healthy life by avoiding the risks and complications that come with pregnancy, and a much shorter path to adoption.